openlibhums/memory-alpha/content/support/guides/workflow-proofreader-placeholder.md

-title: Proofreader Guide
+title: Proofreader guide

-# Proofreader Guide
+# Proofreader guide

 <!-- new version of this is available, just need to copyedit it atm-->